 Europe’s westernmost lighthouses

-The next stop is one of the most emblematic sites in the world, the lighthouse at Cabo Fisterra (meaning “end of the world”).
-This was the westernmost point of Europe when the Romans discovered it.
-At that time popular belief was that the sun set there each day, and that beyond that point lay a realm of monsters.
+The next stop is a unique location, the lighthouse at Cabo Fisterra (meaning “end of the world”), known as the westernmost point of Europe since the time of the Romans, when people believed that the sun was extinguished there every night, and beyond it lay a realm of monsters.
 The sea surrounds everything in this land of legend and it is particularly special for being the end of the Way of Saint James, where pilgrims burn their clothes in a final act of purification.
 Come and see a unique landscape from the area around this octagonal lighthouse and its beautiful natural balconies.
 Look out over “Centulo” (devil’s) Rock, the site of many shipwrecks.
 Another attraction is that there is a hotel alongside it -O Semáforo.

 Lighthouses on the Cantabrian Sea

-This journey still has some pleasant surprises in store, coming next to the province of Lugo, the northernmost area of Galicia, where there are more beautiful lighthouses well worth seeing.
+This journey still has some pleasant surprises in store, as we now come to the province of Lugo, the northernmost area of Galicia, where there are two beautiful lighthouses well worth seeing.
 The first is in Xove, more specifically at Punta Roncadoira.
 What will you find at the foot of this cylindrical tower?
-The intense blue of the Cantabrian Sea, the Os Farallóns and Sarón Islands and an all but untouched area from which to look out over the horizon.
-To the east you will come to the end of this adventure in Ribadeo, at its Illa Pancha lighthouse.
-Access to this island is over a bridge to the viewpoint that surrounds the lighthouse.
-One last piece of advice?
-While you are in the area, don’t miss the spectacular, magical beach at Las Catedrales.
+The intense blue of the Cantabrian Sea, the islands of Os Farallóns and Sarón, and an unspoilt landscape where you can gaze at the horizon.
+To the east you will come to the end of this adventure in Ribadeo, and the lighthouse on Illa Pancha.
+This is an island, reached by a bridge, with a viewpoint around the lighthouse.
+One last piece of advice: While you are in the area, don’t miss the spectacular, magical beach ofLas Catedrales.